robertmartin8/PyPortfolioOpt/README.md

 ```

 _Disclaimer: nothing about this project constitues investment advice, and the author bears no responsibiltiy for your subsequent investment decisions.
 Please refer to the [license](https://github.com/robertmartin8/PyPortfolioOpt/blob/master/LICENSE.txt) for more information._

-## What's new

-As of v1.2.0:

--   Docker support
--   Idzorek's method for specifying Black-Litterman views using percentage confidences.
--   Industry constraints: limit your sector exposure.
--   Multiple additions and improvements to `risk_models`:
-    -   Introduced a new API, in which the function `risk_models.risk_matrix(method="...")` allows
-        all the different risk models to be called.
-This should make testing easier.
-    -   All methods now accept returns data instead of prices, if you set the flag `returns_data=True`.
--   Automatically fix non-positive semidefinite covariance matrices!
--   Additions and improvements to `expected_returns`:
-    -   Introduced a new API, in which the function `expected_returns.return_model(method="...")` allows
-        all the different return models to be called.
-This should make testing easier.
-    -   Added option to 'properly' compound returns.
-    -   CAPM return model.
--   `from pypfopt import plotting`: moved all plotting functionality into a new class and added
-    new plots.
-All other plotting functions (scattered in different classes) have been retained,
-    but are now deprecated.

 ## An overview of classical portfolio optimization methods